ShlokNambiar/CA-RAG-BOT/README.md

-# RAG Pipeline for UDCPR Document
+# UDCPR RAG Chatbot

-This project implements a Retrieval-Augmented Generation (RAG) pipeline for processing the UDCPR document.
+This project implements a Retrieval-Augmented Generation (RAG) chatbot for the Unified Development Control and Promotion Regulations (UDCPR) document for Maharashtra State, India.
 The pipeline extracts text from the PDF, chunks it into manageable pieces, generates embeddings, and stores them in a vector database for semantic search.
+A Streamlit web interface allows users to ask questions about the UDCPR regulations and get accurate answers.

 ## Features